DiegoCarrilho/nextcloud-docker/README.md

 - At least 2GB of free disk space to be useful

 ## Quick Start
-These instructions are for setting up a single-node Nextcloud instance at https://nextcloud.example.com.
+These instructions are for setting up a scalable Nextcloud instance at https://nextcloud.example.com.
 Substitute nextcloud.example.com for your desired subdomain.

 1. Find your public IPv4 address by going to https://ipv4.icanhazip.com.
 Add an A record in your domain's DNS for your desired subdomain.
 For example, create an A record for `nextcloud` with the value `208.69.38.205` fin the DNS records for zone `example.com`.